 println!("{:?}", scores);

-The or_insert method on Entry returns the value for the Entry”s key if it exists, and if not, inserts its argument as the new value for the Entry”s key and returns that.
+The or_insert method on Entry returns the value for the corresponding Entry key if it exists, and if not, inserts its argument as the new value for this key and returns the modified Entry.
 This is much cleaner than writing the logic ourselves, and in addition, plays more nicely with the borrow checker.

 This code will print {"Yellow": 50, "Blue": 10}.
 The first call to entry will insert the key for the Yellow team with the value 50, since the Yellow team doesn’t have a value already.
 The second call to entry will not change the hash map since the Blue team already has the value 10.